 How to troubleshoot Mercedes ignitor

-A Mercedes HID Xenon ballast or ignitor may fail and cause one of the headlights to not work.
-In this guide, you found instructions on how to replace Mercedes HID Igniter.
+A Mercedes HID Xenon ballast or ignitor may fail and cause one of the headlights not to work.
+In this guide, you found instructions on how to replace the Mercedes HID Igniter.

 First, you need to confirm that the HID bulb is not burned out.
 Burned out HID bulb is a very common problem.

 First, check the low beam fuse.
 Mercedes uses a fuse for each of the headlights.
-Therefore you have a left and right headlight fuses.
+Therefore you have left, and right headlight fuses.